RJDennis/ChebyshevApprox.jl/README.md

 Derivatives
 -----------

-The chebyshev_derivative() function can be used to approximate the derivative for a function with respect to a designated variable.
+The chebyshev_derivative() function can be used to approximate the partial derivative of a function with respect to a designated variable.
 For example, the partial derivative with respect to the 3'rd variable evaluated at point `x` can be computed by:

 ```
 deriv = chebyshev_derivative(w,x,3,order,domain)